immersve/immersve-docs/docs/contracts/payment-protocol.md

 # Immersve Payment Protocol

-Contract Module that allows CardHolders to deposit funds and lock them to be able to use them with one time use Immersve Credit Cards.
+Contract Module that allows users to deposit and lock funds in order to be able to fund one-time-use Immersve virtual cards.

 ## Extensions